ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/infrastructure.rst

 * A *runner* is a server that executes triggered workflows.

-While Ferrocene does not use GitHub Actions to perform CI builds as of today, GitHub Actions are used to automate various Ferrocene processes that would otherwise require manual intervention, such as opening daily PRs or performing releases.The following screenshot shows the GitHub Actions of the Ferrocene GitHub repository.
+While Ferrocene does not use GitHub Actions to perform CI builds as of today, GitHub Actions is used to automate various Ferrocene processes that would otherwise require manual intervention, such as opening daily PRs or performing releases.
+The following screenshot shows the GitHub Actions of the Ferrocene GitHub repository.

 .. figure:: figures/ferrocene-github-actions.png